 However, do you have the option of withdrawing this money before your retirement?
 What if you need cash for an emergency such as death of spouse, large medical bill or a home refinance mortgage?
 We suggest that you make withdrawing money from a 401k as your last possible option.

 Rules Governing 401k Withdrawals

 – Most 401k retirement plans do not allow you to withdraw money unless you are facing some kind of a financial hardship.
 This is why some 401k withdrawals are also known as “401k hardship withdrawals.”
 The above mentioned reasons such as death of a spouse (which is beyond human control) or a large medical bill are valid financial hardships.

 – Most employers set 401k withdrawal rules with guidelines set up by Internal Revenue Service.
 Therefore, if you have an immediate need for cash (supported by an important reason), then you are eligible to make 401k withdrawals.
 Here are some of the reasons that allow you to make 401k hardship withdrawals:

-1) Large medical bills for you, your spouse or
+1) Large medical bills for you, your spouse or family

 Economic Growth and Tax Relief Reconciliation Act of 2001 and 401k Hardship Withdrawals

 Thanks to the reforms brought about by the Economic Growth and Tax Relief Reconciliation Act of 2001, 401k hardships are: